 Generating diverse yet valid transactions is crucial for a successful fuzzer design.
 We identify three key challenges in fuzzing Move smart contracts, namely \emph{type safety of objects}, \emph{type parameter of functions}, and \emph{type abilities of objects}.
 Figure~\ref{fig:intro_example} shows a constructed Move smart contract that exhibits all three challenges.

-\textbf{Challenge 1: Type safety of objects.} Move represents on-chain states as strongly-typed objects, which results in several strict rules for objects, \ie, (1) objects that are passed as function inputs must match the function's signatures, (2) objects can only be created in the module where they were defined, and (3) a function caller can only use its owned or shared objects to interact with other functions.
-Thus, fuzzers cannot fill random bytes to forge objects but must instead construct them through legitimate function calls or reuse existing ones.
+\textbf{Challenge 1: Type safety of objects.} Move represents states as strongly-typed objects, which results in several strict rules, \ie, (1) objects that are passed as function inputs must match the function's signature, (2) objects can only be created in modules defining them, and (3) an account can only use its owned or public shared objects to interact with Move functions.
+Thus, fuzzers cannot forge objects with random bytes but must instead construct them through legitimate function calls or reuse existing ones.
 For example, the second argument type of \verb|repay<T>()| in Figure~\ref{fig:intro_example} is \verb|Receipt<T>|, which is defined in the same module as \verb|repay<T>()|.
-In this module, the only function that can produce objects of type \verb|Receipt<T>| is \verb|loan<T>()|, and thus a valid transaction must call \verb|loan<T>()| first to create a usable object of type \verb|Receipt<T>| before calling \verb|loan<T>()|.
+In this module, the only function that can produce objects of type \verb|Receipt<T>| is \verb|loan<T>()|, and thus a valid transaction must call \verb|loan<T>()| first to create a usable object of type \verb|Receipt<T>| before calling \verb|repay<T>()|.

-\textbf{Challenge 2: Type parameter of functions.} Many Move functions and structs are generic.
-Fuzzers must provide valid concrete type instantiations to generate complete and executable transactions, which existing fuzzers fail to do.
+\textbf{Challenge 2: Type parameter of functions.} Move functions and structs are often generic.
+Fuzzers must provide valid type instantiations to generate executable transactions, which existing fuzzers fail to do.
 For example, both functions \verb|loan<T>()| and \verb|repay<T>()| accept an extra type parameter \verb|T|, which usually specifies the actual currency coin types on blockchains, such as \verb|USDC| and \verb|USDT|.
-When constructing a transaction, it is crucial to find the valid concrete types for all type parameters.
+When constructing a transaction, it is crucial to fill in valid concrete types for all type parameters.